videojs/video.js/docs/guides/layout.md

 Video.js has a fluid mode that keeps the player sized to a particular aspect ratio.
 By default, fluid mode will use the intrinsic size of the video once loaded but you can change it with classes or with the `aspectRatio` option.
 Enabling fluid mode will disable fill mode.
-If both are enabled, fluid mode takes precedence, currently.
+If both are enabled, fluid mode takes precedence.

-You can enable fluid one in a few ways:
+You can enable fluid in a few ways:

 - Add `vjs-fluid`, `vjs-16-9`, or `vjs-4-3` as a class to the player element.
 - pass `fluid` option to the player.
 - call `player.fluid(true)`.
 - pass `aspectRatio` option to the player.
-- call `player.aspectRatio('16:9)`.
+- call `player.aspectRatio('16:9')`.

 ### Classes